Allium scorodoprasum: Distribution and habitat

 The natural habitat of A. scorodoprasum is damp broad-leaved woodland, forest margins, shores, hillside meadows and hedgerows.
-It was at one time used as a kitchen herb and can sometimes be found near old habitations.
+It was at one time used as a kitchen herb and can occasionally be found near old habitations.

 Cultivation

-A. scorodoprasum is edible but seldom cultivated, and has a shorter flower stalk and fewer and more inconsistently shaped cloves than Rocambole garlic.
+A. scorodoprasum is edible, but rarely cultivated, and has a shorter flower stalk and fewer and more inconsistently shaped cloves than Rocambole garlic.
 Sand leek also has a dark violet bulb wrapper.

 Elephant garlic (properly A. ampeloprasum var. ampeloprasum) is also sometimes incorrectly sold as A. scorodoprasum.

+Uses

+The bulbs and flower bulbils can be cooked similar to garlic, with a milder flavor.